 Fall prevention is a key tenet of senior health but is especially important for seniors experiencing cognitive decline.
-There is a connection between serious falls/injury, trauma, surgeries, etc., and the progression of dementia and Alzheimer’s symptoms or side effects.
+Serious falls, injury, trauma, and surgeries are connected to the progression of dementia and Alzheimer’s symptoms or side effects.

 Creating an accessible home is a priority.
-Engaging the appropriate mobility devices, and gait supervision when walking outside of the “safe zones,” prevents traumatic fall accidents.
+Appropriate mobility devices and gait supervision when walking outside of the “safe zones,” prevents traumatic fall accidents.

 Monitoring activities for safety

-Because Alzheimer’s and dementia are progressive diseases, patients’ states of mind, being, and their physical/motor abilities can shift from month-to-month, day-to-day, or even hour-to-hour.
+Because Alzheimer’s and dementia are progressive diseases, patients’ states of mind and their physical/motor abilities can shift on a dime.
 Experienced memory care facilities understand and continuously monitor their activities and environment, prioritizing safety.

 Individual Care For Persons With Dementia & Alzheimer’s

-North River Home Care provides whatever may be needed in each moment, and we also consider ourselves a first-line of support for your family and friend caregiver network.
+North River Home Care provides exceptional personal care for your loved ones that keep them out of the nursing home.
+We consider ourselves a first-line of support for your family and friend caregiver network.

-Collaborative care is the best quality of care, so we encourage a culture where information, education, research, and theories are shared openly and freely.
+Collaborative care is the best quality of care.
+We encourage a culture where information, education, research, and theories are shared openly and freely.

-Let us help train your family members to become better caregivers, including teaching the most dignified and ergonomically correct ways to provide bathing, dressing, grooming, position changes, and toileting care as those needs arise.
+Let us help train your family members to become better caregivers, including teaching the most dignified and ergonomically correct ways to include: